jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 #### Lab 11 Outcomes

-At the conclusion of this lab you will have successfully created a new virtual disk in VirtualBox, created new partitions using fdisk, formatted those partitions using mkfs, XFS, and ZFS, and mounted all those partitions manually and automatically using the `/etc/fstab`.
+At the conclusion of this lab you will have successfully created new virtual disks, formatted partitions using mkfs, XFS, ext4, Btrfs, and ZFS, and have created systemd mount files for those partitions.

 #### Lab 11 Activities

-1. Create 1 virtual drive in VirtualBox:
+1. Create 2 virtual drives in VirtualBox (10 GB each):

    a.
-Use fdisk to create a primary partition
+Use LVM to create 2 Physical Volumes
    b.
-Format it with ext4
+Create 1 Volume Group
    c.
-Mount it to /mnt/disk1
+Create 3 Logical Volumes of 7 GB each
    d.
-Add it to your fstab
+Format each LV using ext4

-2. Create 2 more virtual drives:
+2. Using Fedora Linux, create 2 virtual drives in VirtualBox (10 GB each):

    a.
-Create a single volume group named vg-group
+Use LVM to create 2 Physical Volumes
    b.
-Create 1 logical volume named lv-group using the two drives
+Create 1 Volume Group
    c.
-Format it with XFS
+Create 3 Logical Volumes of 7 GB each
    d.
-Mount it to /mnt/disk2
-   e.
-Add the lv-group to your fstab, using the disk path to the logical volume not the UUID
-   f.
-Reboot the system and `cat` the  `/etc/fstab` and show that your entry is present
+Format one LV using ext4, xfs, and then btrfs

-3. Using the same LVM as before:
+3. Using the same Fedora Linux from questions two extend the ext4 partition to be 10 GB

    a.
-Add an additional VirtualBox disk and the create a LVM physical disk
+Use the `lvextend` command to extend the LV
    b.
-Grow the volume group and logical volume
+Use the `resize2fs` command to extend the filesystem size

+4. Using the same Fedora Linux from questions two extend the xfs partition to be 10 GB

+   a.
+Use the `lvextend` command to extend the LV
+   b.
+Use the `grow_xfs` command to extend the filesystem size

+5. Using Fedora Linux create 4 additional virtual disks (can be of 5-10 GB)

+   a.
+Using Btrfs create a stripped mirror named `datastorage`
+   b.
+Use Btrfs to print out status of Btrfs disks: `btrfs filesystem show`
+   c. use the command: `btrfs filesystem df` to show filesystem use compare the results to `df -H`

+6. Create a `.mount` file to mount the Btrfs disk created in previous question

+   a.
+Run the `df -H` before creating the `.mount` file and after reboot to show the disk has been mounted
+   b.
+You will need the UUID from the `lsblk -fs` command
+   b.
+Remember like systemd, you will have to enable and start the `.mount` file
    c.
-Grow the XFS file system

-4. Using section 11.7.4 you will create a ZFS snapshot and roll back to it
+Change ownership of the mount directory to your user
+   d.
+Write a file named `helloworld.txt` to the newly mounted directory

+7. Using Ubuntu Server, enable an additional host-only network interface and SSH from your Host OS into this system

     a.
-Create a two disk ZFS stripe named `memorycache`
+Create 3 virtual disks to attach to the virtual machine in VirtualBox
     b.
-Change the ownership on the `/memorychace` volume to `controller:controller`
+Install the `zfsutils-linux` package for the zfs tools
     c.
-Change directory to `/memorycache` and display your `pwd`
+Create a 3 disk zfs stripe named: `datadisk`
     d.
-Issue the command: `truncate -s 500m accounts.csv` to create a 500 mb file named accounts.csv
+Change ownership of the mountpoint to your user
     e.
+Write a file named: `helloworld.txt` to the new mountpoint

+8. Using Ubuntu Server, SSH from your Host OS into this system

+    b.
+Attach 4 additional virtual disks to the virtual machine in VirtualBox
-Create a ZFS snapshot of the memorycache volume named: `mc-snap1`
+    c.
+Create a 4 disk RaidZ named: `customers`
+    d.
+Change ownership of the mountpoint to your user
+    e.
+Write a file named: `helloworld.txt` to the new mountpoint
     f.
+Display the `zpool status` and take a screenshot of the output

+9. Using Ubuntu Server, SSH from your Host OS into this system

+    b.
+Inside of zfspool named `customers`, create 2 `datasets` named: `customers/joseph` and `customers/evelyn`
+    c.
+List the `datasets`
+    d.
+Issue the command: `truncate -s 500m accounts.csv` to create a 500 mb file named accounts.csv in each dataset
+    e.
+Create a ZFS snapshot of the volume named `customers/joseph` naming it: `customer-snap1`
-Using the `truncate` command create two more files: ubunut-distros.csv and fedora-distros.csv of 100 mb on the `/memorycache` volume
+    f.
+Using the `truncate` command create two more files: `ubuntu-distros.csv` and `fedora-distros.csv` of 100 mb on the `customers/joseph` volume
     g.
-Issue the `ls -lh` command on the `/memorycache` volume to show that the new files have been created
+Issue the `ls -lh` command on the `customers/joseph` volume to show that the new files have been created
     h.
-Using the zfs list command list the current snapshots
+Using the `zfs list` command list the current snapshots
     i.
-Using the zfs rollback command the `mc-snap1` snapshot
+Using the `zfs rollback` command the `customer-snap1` snapshot
     j.
-Issue the `ls -lh` command on the `/memorycache` volume to show that the snapshot has been rolled back
+Issue the `ls -lh` command on the `customers/joseph` volume to show that the snapshot has been rolled back

-5. Using Ubuntu 20.04 and ZFS, attach four 1 GB disks and create RAID 10 (a mirrored stripe).
-Name the pool: `datapool`.
-Display the `zpool status` and take a screenshot of the output.

-6. Using Ubuntu 20.04, attach 4 virtual disks of 1 GB each.
-Create two Btrfs mirrored drives named disk1 and disk2.
-Take a screenshot of the output of the `btrfs filesystem show` command for each disk.

-7. Using Fedora, attach 4 1 GB disks in a Btrfs stripe.
+10. Using Ubuntu Server, SSH from your Host OS

     a.
-Take a screenshot of the `btrfs filesystem df` command for this volume.
+Execute a `zpool status customers/evelyn` command
     b.
-Then remove one of the virtual disks from the stripe.
-Take a screenshot of the `btrfs filesystem df` command for this volume.
-    c.
-Attach an additional 2 gb disk to the Btrfs stripe.
-Take a screenshot of the `btrfs filesystem df` command for this volume.
-    d.
-Extend the Btrfs filesystem to encompass using all of the new disk space.
-Take a screenshot of the `btrfs filesystem df` command for this volume.

-8. On the zpool named `datapool` on Ubuntu 20.04 from question 5:

-    a.
-Execute a `zpool status` command
-    b.
 Enable LZ4 compression on the zpool datapool
     c.
 Execute a `zfs get all | grep compression` command to display that compression is enabled

-9. On your Fedora system execute, any of the commands listed to print out the disk serial numbers.
+11. Execute any of the commands listed in the text to print out the disk serial numbers

-10. Attach an additional 2 GB virtual disk and format it with Btrfs and we will mount is in read-only mode.
+12. Attach an additional 2 GB virtual disk and format it with Btrfs and we will mount is in read-only mode.
 Using the command `lsblk --fs /dev/sdX` determine the UUID of the newest virtual disk you just created.
 Add an entry for this disk to the `/etc/fstab` file with the following values:

     a. file system is UUID=
     b. mount point is `/mnt/disk100` (create this partition if it doesn't exist)